Cambridge Tree Project

 (Liriodendron tulipifera) Deer Resistant

 Fast growing, spring flowering, majestic member of the magnolia family.
 Flowers (pictured at top, above) arrive within ten years of planting and do look just like tulips.
 Leaves (pictured in middle of set, above) have the unique tulip profile and remain disease free (Japanese beetles don’t bother this tree) well into autumn when they consistently display vivid yellow color locally.
 19 tuliptrees planted as street trees in Cambridge have averaged 24 inches of annual growth over the past decade; trees planted in residential lawns throughout our village are growing up to 36 inches annually (see picture immediately above, taken of a 15-year-old tuliptree on the 300 block of North Street).
-Not a good choice for areas with poor soil, especially new subdivisions.
-A large tree with time, reaching 80 ft. tall and 40 ft. wide and growing up to 200 years old.
-'Emerald City' offers glossy leaves and faster growth.
+Not a good choice for areas with poor soil and exposed sites, especially new subdivisions.
+A large tree with time, reaching 80 ft. tall and 40 ft. wide and reaching up to 500 years old.
+'Emerald City' offers glossy leaves and even faster growth.

 9 ft. tall 'Emerald City' (potted): $150